-3.32 The number of applications granted is slightly higher than the past few years.
-There were no major developments in the Green Belt permitted last year.

-3.33 Generally applications approved in the Green Belt are minor in nature.
+- 3.33 The number of applications granted is slightly lower than last year.
+There were two major developments in the Green Belt permitted last year.
+One was a reserved matters application however and one application was for demolition of a mill and replacement with new properties. - 3.34 Generally applications approved in the Green Belt are minor in nature.

-3.34 The council should continue to protect Green Belt in line with policies of the NPPF and the Local Plan.
+3.35 The council should continue to protect Green Belt in line with policies of the NPPF and the Local Plan.